rothfield/doremi-script/README.md

   - Rhythm: In this style of notation, derived from the AACM style, the dash (**-**) is used as a rhythmic placeholder.
 For example, this measure `| C--Eb--G-   A   A   A |` is interpreted as a measure consisting of four beats.
 The first beat is divided into 8 parts, where the C gets 3/8ths of the beat, Eb gets 3/8ths of a beat and G gets 2/8ths.
 (Note that 3/8ths of a beat in western 4/4 notation is considered 3/32nds and is written as a dotted 16th.
 The 3 A's are each a single beat.
 The lilypond generator attempts to support this, but still needs a bit of work.
   - Underlines are supported for Devanagri to indicate flat notes
   - Mode,Time, and Key in header are used in generating western notation
-  - Chord symbols are supported
+  - Chord symbols are supported.
+Write them using brackets and align left bracket over the note.
+Example [Fm7b5]
-  - Syllables must be entered directly under a pitch.
+  - Syllables do not need to be entered underneath the corresponding pitch.
+Doremi-script matches syllables to notes based on slurs.
   - For syllables to show up properly in generated western notation, slurs should be used to indicate the melismas
   - Use | for single barline, || for double barline, |: and :| for left and right repeats